-And what more excellent than to render to God the honour due unto his name? to declare, by a stronger proof than words, even by suffering, and running all hazards, "Verily there is a reward for the righteous; doubtless there is a God that judgeth the earth?"

-2. How excellent is the design to prevent, in any degree, the dishonour done to his glorious name, the contempt which is poured on his authority, and the scandal brought upon our holy religion by the gross, flagrant wickedness of those who are still called by the name of Christ!
-To stem, in any degree, the torrent of vice, to repress the floods of ungodliness, to remove, in any measure, those occasions of blaspheming the worthy name whereby we are called, is one of the noblest designs that can possibly enter into the heart of man to conceive.

-3. And as this design thus evidently tends to bring "glory to God in the highest," so it no less manifestly conduces to the establishing "peace upon earth."
-For as all sin directly tends both to destroy our peace with God, by setting him at open defiance, to banish peace from our own breasts, and to set every man's sword against his neighbour; so whatever prevents or removes sin does, in the same degree, promote peace,-both peace in our own soul, peace with God, and peace with one another.
+- And what more excellent than to render to God the honour due unto his name To declare by a stronger proof than words, even by suffering, and running all hazards, "Verily there is a reward for the righteous; doubtless there is a God that judgeth the earth."
+2. How excellent is the design to prevent in any degree the dishonour done to his glorious name, the contempt which is poured on his authority, and the scandal brought upon our holy religion by the gross, flagrant wickedness of those who are still called by the name of Christ!
+To stem in any degree the torrent of vice, to repress the floods of ungodliness, to remove in an leisure those occasions of blaspheming the worthy name hereby we are called, is one of the noblest designs it can possibly enter into the heart of man to conceive. - 3.
+And as this design thus evidently tends to bring "glory to God in the highest," so it no less manifestly conduces to the establishing "peace upon earth."
+For as all sin directly tends both to destroy our peace with God by setting him at open defiance, to banish peace from our own breasts, and to set every man's sword against his neighbour; so whatever prevents or removes sin does in the same degree, promote peace, both peace in our own soul, peace with God, and peace with one another.
 Such are the genuine fruits of this design, even in the present world.
-But why should we confine our views to the narrow bounds of time and space?
-Rather pass over these into eternity.
-And what fruit of it shall we find there?
-Let the Apostle speak: "Brethren, if one of you do err from the truth, and one convert him," not to this or that opinion, but to God; "let him know that he which converteth the sinner from the error of his way, shall save a soul from death, and hide a multitude of sins."
-(James v.
-19, 20.)

-4. Nor is it to individuals only, whether those who betray others into sin, or those that are liable to be betrayed and destroyed by them, that the benefit of this design redounds; but to the whole community whereof we are members.
-For is it not a sure observation, "Righteousness exalteth a nation?"
-And is it not as sure, on the other hand, that "sin is a reproach to any people," yea, and bringeth down the curse of God upon them?
-So far, therefore, as righteousness, in any branch, is promoted, so far is the national interest advanced.
+But why should we confine our views to the narrow bounds of time and space Rather pass over these into eternity.
+And what fruit of it shall we find there Let the Apostle speak: "Brethren, if one of you err from the truth, and one convert him" (not to this or that Opinion, but to God!) "let him know that he who converteth a sinner from the error of his way shall save a soul from death, and hide a multitude of sins."
+(Jas.
+5:19, 20.) - 4.Nor is it to individuals only, whether those who betray other into sin or those that are liable to be betrayed and destroyed by them, that the benefit of this design redounds, but to the whole community whereof we are members.
+For is it not a sure observation, "righteousness exalteth a nation" And is it not as sure on the other hand that "sin is a reproach to any people" Yea, and bringeth down the curse of God upon them So far therefore as righteousness in any branch is promoted, so far is the national interest advanced.
 So far as sin, especially open sin, is restrained, the curse and reproach are removed from us.
-Whoever, therefore, they are that labour herein, they are general benefactors; they are the truest friends of their king and country.
-And in the same proportion as their design takes place, there can be no doubt but God will give national prosperity, in accomplishment of his faithful word, "Them that honour me I will honour."
+Whoever therefore they are that labour herein, they are general benefactors.
+They are the truest friends of their king and country.
+And in the same proportion as their design takes place, there can be no doubt but God will give national prosperity, in accomplishment of his faithful word, "Them that honour me, I will honour."